oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app-container/run-nosql-app-container.md

     * Note: When deploying using OKE - see Lab 1, you will do the connection using **Instance Principals**.
 It is not the topic of this workshop but if you want to learn more read the `oracle-app-ndcs-deployment.yaml` file in the following directory `video-on-demand-with-nosql-database`.
 [Check here](https://github.com/oracle/nosql-examples/blob/master/.github/workflows/deploy-oke-oci-cli-demo-vod.yml) to learn how to deploy using GitHub Actions.

+When you are done looking at code, go ahead and exit from the Code Editor.

 ## Task 2: Restart the Cloud Shell

 1. Let's get back into the Cloud Shell.
 From the earlier lab, you may have